alklne/musicbot/README.md

 4. Go to ffmpeg.org/download.html and install the .exe version of ffmpeg, put it in the same directory as the main.py file.
 5. Create a new file named '.env' in the same directory as the main.py file and paste the following inside of it:
 ```
-TOKEN = "PASTE YOUR TOKEN BETWEEN THESE QUOTE"
+TOKEN = "BOT TOKEN HERE"
 ```
+I won't tell you how to obtain your bot token or how to invite your bot, you're expected to know that.

 6. Open the main.py file and keep the window open!
 If you did everything correctly you should now be running your very own music bot.